Northwest Horticultural Council

 C. Restrictions on use of waxes:

 The import duty on apples, pears, and cherries is 5% ad valorem.
 In addition to the duty, there is a 5% sales tax on fresh fruit imports.

 A. Labeling requirements:

-1. Name and business address of the importer, exporter, agent, producer or distributor, as the case may be, of the agricultural produce.
+1. Name and business address of the importer, exporter, agent, producer, distributor – whichever is applicable.

 2. Common name (e.g., “apples” or “pears”)

 The labeling information must be contained in an area not less than 11 centimeters by 7 centimeters in no smaller than 20-point lettering.
 FAMA accepts U.S. Global Trade Identification Number (G10) or equivalent label size (4-inch x 3 inch or 10cm x 8cm).

 FAMA no longer provides optional importer name and address submission.
 Both must appear on the carton label.

 The Malaysian importer, or a shipping agent, must use an online system to declare shipment information.
 Carton label information must be consistent with the import declaration documentation.